Rex (chair)

 The Rex Chair is a wooden chair designed by Slovene architect and designer Niko Kralj (1920–2013).
 It is part of the collection at the Museum of Modern Art (MoMA) in New York City.
 Kralj was awarded the Prešeren Prize for the Rex chair.
 In 2012, it was given a permanent place in the Designmuseum Denmark, the largest museum of design in Scandinavia.
-The Rex Chair was ranked as the second most significant Slovenian product of the 20th century by the "Finance" newspaper in 1999. [^{citation needed]} The Museum of Modern Art in Ljubljana devoted an exhibit to the Rex chair in 2004 for its 50th anniversary.
+The Rex Chair was ranked as the second most significant Slovenian product of the 20th century by the "Finance" newspaper in 1999.
+The Museum of Modern Art in Ljubljana devoted an exhibit to the Rex chair in 2004 for its 50th anniversary.

 Development

 Niko Kralj was manager of Stol development services when the chair was first introduced.
 It was the first chair in Slovenia made with the technology of molded, perforated plywood designed for mass production.

 Basic designs

 The back of this chair is slatted to allow for ventilation and to reduce weight.
 Bent plywood armrests support the elbows, and the back panel joints strengthen the chair's structure.
 Basic designs of the Rex Chair include: